+No discussion on the history of block printing in India can take place without mentioning the Mughals.
 The ‘heyday’ of hand block printing came during the reign of the Mughal Empire (1526-1857).
-The Mughals enjoyed an immense consumption of textiles: these were the status symbols of the era.
-Since coinage was in short supply, cloth exchanges became a form of barter, underpinning the economic structure of the Empire.
+The Mughals enjoyed an immense consumption of textiles, which were status symbols at the time.
+Since coinage was in short supply, cloth exchanges served as barter, underpinning the economic structure of the Empire.

-Block printing’s pattern repertoire and aesthetic stands as one of the Mughals’ most enduring contributions.
-Floral patterns displayed prominently in Mughal textiles, often as metaphors for paradise and allusions to an eternal garden.
-Present day block printed textiles still feature this popular theme!
+Indian block printing’s pattern repertoire stands as one of the Mughals’ legacies.
+Floral patterns featured prominently in Mughal textiles as metaphors for paradise and allusions to eternal gardens.
+Today’s block printed fabrics still feature this popular theme!

 However, Indian hand block printing began to decline at the end of the Mughal Empire and the dawn of industrialization.
 Along with synthetic dyes came Britain’s sabotage of India’s handmade textile industry.
-This included saturating markets with cheap mill-printed cotton.
-The flow of refined skills and inherited knowledge passed down through generations of artisans was all but lost: the supremacy of the Indian block print was over.
+The markets grew saturated with cheap mill-printed cotton.
+The skills knowledge passed down through generations of artisans was all but lost.
+The supremacy of the Indian block print ended.

 Indian woodblock printing’s appeal to niche markets